simongumbleton/csg_pywaapi/docs/QuickStart.rst

 QuickStart
 =======================================

-Lets look at a few short examples of getting started using the module
+How to install and get started using the module.
+Further examples are included in the examples section.

 Installation and Setup